The Academy Wind Quintet presents a varied and colorful program

 The Academy Wind Quintet performs music for official military functions, social occasions, formal concerts, public service and educational youth clinics and concerts.

-|SSG Torin Olsen|
+|Staff Sgt.
+Torin Olsen|

 Staff Sergeant Torin Olsen joined the West Point Band in April of 2010.
 In 2001, he received his Bachelor of Music from the University of Southern California where he studied with Jim Walker, an alumnus of the West Point Band.
 Prior to earning his Master of Music from Duquesne University under the tutelage of Pittsburgh Symphony Orchestra flutist Damian Bursill-Hall in 2006, he studied under Robert Langevin and Geralyn Coticone.
-Before arriving at West Point, SSG Olsen performed with the Warren Philharmonic, Johnstown Symphony Orchestra, Erie Philharmonic, W.D.
+Before arriving at West Point, Staff Sgt.
+Olsen performed with the Warren Philharmonic, Johnstown Symphony Orchestra, Erie Philharmonic, W.D.
 Packard Concert Band, and McKeesport Symphony Orchestra.
 He gave the world premier of Todd Goodman’s Echos, a concerto for piccolo and orchestra, with the McKeesport Symphony in 2007.
-An avid chamber musician, SSG Olsen was a founding member of Zephyrs, a Pittsburgh based woodwind quintet, and along with his flutist wife, Brianne, formed the chamber group "The Olsen Duo."
+An avid chamber musician, Staff Sgt.
+Olsen was a founding member of Zephyrs, a Pittsburgh based woodwind quintet, and along with his flutist wife, Brianne, formed the chamber group "The Olsen Duo."

 |Staff Sgt.
 Sam Ross|